 Our work, along with other evidence, shows that alcohol intoxication impairs decision making.
 When preferred or automatic responses must be overridden in lieu of a different response, alcohol interferes with this goal-directed behavior, and results in impaired self-control.
 Consequences of impaired self-control may be the inability to stop oneself from drinking.
 Our studies employ a battery of tasks which require participants to engage their cognitive control while we collect neuroimaging data, which is also integrated with personality measures and genetics.

-Response Inhibition: Prefrontal Cortex
+Response Inhibition: Post-error Adjustments

 Alcohol intoxication is associated with disinhibited, impulsive behavior.
 In this multimodal study, magnetoencephalography (MEG) was combined with structural MRI to examine the acute effects of alcohol on theta-band (4-7Hz) dynamics underlying inhibitory control, errors, and post-error optimization.
 Adult social drinkers participated in the Go/NoGo task during alcohol challenge.